KCisSICKnasty/SICKnasty-FO4/README.md

 __Tools:__

-In your installation location is a folder called "tools".
-Inside are a few easy to use utilities you can use that are optional as well as some documentation on how to do VRAMr, run Complex Sorter, etc..

 _Collective Modding Toolkit-_

-Features: (copy & pasted from the Collective Modding Toolkit's mod description)
+Features: (copy & pasted from Collective Modding Toolkit's mod description)

 - Downgrades and upgrades Fallout 4 and Creation kit between Old-Gen and Next-Gen with delta patches.
 (Requires F4SE﻿ 0.6.23, Address Library﻿ AIO/1.10.163, and BASS﻿)
 - Provides counts of data files by type; plugins (Full/Light) and BA2 (General and Textures)